Board of Directors

 Matt Bruun

-Matt Bruun is the director of communications and public affairs at Fitchburg State University, where he has worked since 2009.
-Prior to that post, he was a professional journalist for 17 years, working at newspapers in Massachusetts and New York, including the Telegram & Gazette and Sentinel & Enterprise.
+Matt Bruun is Chief of Staff at Fitchburg State University, where he has worked since 2009.
+Prior to working at the university, he was a professional journalist for 17 years, working at newspapers in Massachusetts and New York, including the Telegram & Gazette and Sentinel & Enterprise.
 He graduated from Syracuse University in 1992 with a dual degree in English and Journalism, and completed a Master’s Degree in Applied Communications at Fitchburg State in 2014.
 He currently chairs the Fitchburg Public Library Board of Trustees, and previously served on the Fitchburg Cultural Council and the Fitchburg School Committee.

 George Mirijanian

-George is program director of the Wachusett Chess Club at Fitchburg State University - a position he has held since November 1968, when he started writing chess news for the Fitchburg Sentinel that evolved into a weekly chess column in the early 1970s for the Sentinel & Enterprise.
-He is a former president of the Massachusetts Chess Association and the New England Chess Association, as well as a New England Regional vice president of the U.S. Chess Federation.
-He has been hosting "Chess Chat" on FATV since October 2006 and has served on the station's board of directors for more than 10 years.
-In the late 1970s and early 1980s, he was member of the production crew that televised world chess championships matches for PBS, working out of WGBY-TV in Springfield, Mass. and a PBS affiliate in Brooklyn, NY.
+George is the Program Director of the Wachusett Chess Club at Fitchburg State University - a position he has held since November 1968, when he started writing chess news for the Fitchburg Sentinel that evolved into a weekly chess column in the early 1970s for the Sentinel & Enterprise.
+He is a former President of the Massachusetts Chess Association and the New England Chess Association, as well as a New England Regional Vice President of the U.S. Chess Federation.
+He has been hosting "Chess Chat" on FATV since October 2006 and has served on the station's Board of Directors for more than 15 years.
+In the late 1970s and early 1980s, he was member of the production crew that televised World Chess Championships matches for PBS, working out of WGBY-TV in Springfield, Mass. and a PBS affiliate in Brooklyn, NY.
 In addition to "Chess Chat," George has also been part of the production crew of FATV's "Friday Nights in Fitchburg History Club" programs that aired several years ago.
 In his college years, George hosted a Russian-language classical music program on WUNH radio at the University of New Hampshire in Durham.